boulouk/firedex/README.md

 - experimental-framework

 ## Running - FireDeX dynamic
-Run PyCharm (file _PY_CHARM_HOME/bin/pycharm.sh_) as root (sudo) and open the following projects from the _firedex-dynamic_ directory:
+Run PyCharm (file _PY_CHARM_HOME/bin/pycharm.sh_) as root (sudo) and open the following projects in the _firedex-dynamic_ directory:
 - experimental-framework
 - sdn-controller
 - firedex-coordinator-service

 The default configuration runs 5 subscribers with ρ = 1.2 (network load).

+The following images show the performance experienced by subscriptions with different importance (high importance/priority vs. low importance/priority).

 ![High priority subscription](https://github.com/boulouk/firedex/blob/master/documentation/dashboard-high-priority.png)

 ![Low priority subscription](https://github.com/boulouk/firedex/blob/master/documentation/dashboard-low-priority.png)

-The configuration parameters are in the directory _scenario_ of the experimental-framework project:
+The configuration parameters are in the _scenario_ directory of the experimental-framework project:
 - experiment_scenario.py
   - _EXPERIMENT_DURATION_ sets the duration of the experiment
   - _SUBSCRIBER_ allows to modify the number of subscribers and their subscriptions (topic and utility function)